-Early elementary majors are also required to major in American Studies, unless given special permission by their Education Advisor and Education Department Chair to select another major.
-The American Studies major is an interdisciplinary content area that benefits all education majors, including international students.
-La Salle University's Education programs are accredited by the Pennsylvania Department of Education (PDE).
-Successful completion leads to recommendations for Instructional I certification in Early Elementary education (PreK-4).
-PK-4 majors can also take a test to add 5th and 6th grade to their certification.
+Early elementary and special education (ESEC) majors are also required to major in American Studies.
+La Salle University's ESEC combined program of study is approved by the Pennsylvania Department of Education.
+Successful completion leads to recommendations for Instructional I certification in early elementary education (PreK-4) and special education (PreK-8).
 A Department faculty member advises and meets individually with each student during pre-registration throughout the four-year program.
 This process ensures that all students are following the prescribed sequence of courses leading to a B.A. and a recommendation for certification.
+ESEC majors also major in American Studies.
+To meet state requirements, ESEC majors must choose Art for their Fine Arts requirement.